Student-centric advice and objective recommendations

 - Students must complete and submit the Free Application for Federal Student Aid or FAFSA

 Once you are accepted to a college, you will receive a financial aid award letter outlining your various options for paying for college (including any Direct federal student loans).

 Subsidized Direct Loan eligibility

-Unsubsidized student loans have no financial need requirement, so as long as you submit your FAFA and have been accepted into college, you should be good to go.
+Unsubsidized student loans have no financial need requirement; so as long as you submit your FAFSA and have been accepted into college, you should be good to go.

 Stafford Loan deadlines

 There is no deadline to apply for the Stafford Loans.
 You’ll just want to make sure your FAFSA has been completed by the college deadline.
 It is essential that you submit your FAFSA by the deadline (and remember the FAFSA opens up on October 1st each year, which gives you many months to finish the application).

 Direct Stafford Loan borrowing limits